Chia-Network/chia-docs/docs/03consensus/three_vdf_chains.md

 Why do we commit to any blocks at all in the challenge chain?
 Well, if we did not, an attacker could look ahead with a faster VDF, since they would not need the help of honest participants in order to compute the challenge chain into the future.
 The challenge chain would be totally deterministic.
 This would enable some advantage by replotting.
 Furthermore, the challenge chain can be used to probabilistically prove the weight of the reward chain to light clients, without sharing all reward chain blocks (since the challenge chain depends on the “best” block in the slot, you can calculate the number of reward chain blocks).

+For a block to be considered valid, it has to provide VDFs for the challenge chain and reward chain, and optionally for the infused challenge chain if it is present.
+Forcing all VDFs to be included means that all three chains are guaranteed to move forward at the same rate.

+## Definitions

 **Challenge chain**: The VDF chain based on each challenge for each sub-slot, which does not infuse anything in the middle of each sub-slot.
 The challenges are also used for the proofs of space.
 The signage points in this chain are used for the SP filter.

 **Reward chain**: The VDF chain that contains infusions of all blocks.
 This chain pulls in the challenge chain and optionally the infused challenge chain at the end of each sub-slot.